one-ware/one-ware.com/blog/2024-03-15-beta/index.md

 ## Preview Release

-A Preview for OneWare Studio is released and can be [tested](/docs/studio/setup) for Windows, MacOS and Linux as of now.
+A Preview for ONE WARE Studio is released and can be [tested](/docs/studio/setup) for Windows, MacOS and Linux as of now.
-OneWare Studio is all about extensibility and its features will be gradually extended over time.
+ONE WARE Studio is all about extensibility and its features will be gradually extended over time.

 Feel free to provide feedback to us at [GitHub](https://github.com/one-ware/OneWare) or at <a href="mailto:info@one-ware.com">info@one-ware.com</a>

 ## Current Features

-The Preview of OneWare Studio offers a lot of useful features to start programming FPGAs.
+The Preview of ONE WARE Studio offers a lot of useful features to start programming FPGAs.
 **VHDL** aswell as **Verilog** / **SystemVerilog** are supported out of the box.

 ### Code Editor

-The OneWare Studio Code Editor integrates the [LSP Protocoll](https://microsoft.github.io/language-server-protocol/) and can therefore be used with already available Language servers like [Rust HDL](https://github.com/VHDL-LS/rust_hdl) for VHDL and [Verible](https://github.com/chipsalliance/verible) for Verilog/SystemVerilog.
+The ONE WARE Studio Code Editor integrates the [LSP Protocoll](https://microsoft.github.io/language-server-protocol/) and can therefore be used with already available Language servers like [Rust HDL](https://github.com/VHDL-LS/rust_hdl) for VHDL and [Verible](https://github.com/chipsalliance/verible) for Verilog/SystemVerilog.

 These servers can offer a wide range of features, a few of them are:
 - Real time Error Checking / Linting